Need the quick answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the wrapping.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
 The industry standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we tell our readers to go by.
 If it's dirty, change it!
 A dirty air filter can add or cause damage to costly components, like your compressor, so it's best to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.
+Also note that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Choosing how often to change your air filters relies upon several factors: